-Write and illustrate a children’s book that focuses on the theme of Co-ops Power the Future.
+Write and illustrate a children’s book that focuses on the theme of Empowering Communities: Electric co-ops then and now.

-Each winning student from each cooperative will receive a check for $50.
+- Each winning student at the local level will receive $50.
 The teacher will also receive $50.

-- One statewide grand prize winner (student) will receive a check for $500.
-The teacher will also get a monetary gift.
+- One state-wide grand prize winner will receive $500.
+The supervising teacher will also receive a monetary gift.

-- The statewide winner will be announced in the South Carolina Living magazine.
+- The statewide winner will be announced in the South Carolina Living magazine and on social media.

 - Winners will receive color copies of their printed book.
 Copies also will be on display in the local co-op offices and sent to state elementary school libraries.

 - Each co-op will select its local winner by Friday, February 25, 2022.

 - All local winners are automatically entered in the state-wide book contest.